Top Frequently Asked Questions and Answers about Farm Visits

 - Produce supplies can vary daily based on the weather and number of people picking.
 We update our website and Facebook page daily during the season, so you can check on crop conditions before you come.

 - Wagon rides take guests to and from the fields, so plan for some extra time to sit back and enjoy the ride.
 The wagon runs regularly throughout the day.
-The first wagon typically goes out 15 minutes after opening and the last wagon goes out 1 hour before closing.
-Times will vary throughout the season but we run them regularly based on the number of guests visiting.
+The first wagon typically goes out at 9:15am and the last wagon goes out at 4pm so you have time to pick prior to our 5pm close.
+Times will vary throughout the season but we run wagons regularly based on the number of guests visiting.

 - Dogs are welcome to join your family on the farm, please keep on a leash.
 Feel free to take Fido on the wagon ride.
 Please clean up after your dog.
-Dogs are not allowed into the actual strawberry field for health reasons.
+Dogs are not allowed into the actual strawberry field for health reasons as this is a ground crop.
 Thank you for having your pup wait at the side of the strawberry field while the other members of your party pick.

 - Bring a Cooler- Berries are fragile and need to be kept cool.
 Please bring a cooler with ice packs to store your berries if you plan to stay at the farm and play after picking.